rthomas/clj-etcd/README.md

 # clj-etcd

-A Clojure library designed to ... well, that part is up to you.
+A client library for the https://github.com/coreos/etcd project.

 ## Usage